The Certificate class of 2017 have now graduated!

 - We will probably be happy to provide a reference for CIEEM membership or a work reference once the month long placement has been completed.

 Please note that you will gain more from your placement if you have the use of a car to enable you to drive to sites and meeting points, particularly at unsocial hours.
+If you will not have a car for the placement, please contact us before booking on to the PLUS course as in some circumstances a car is essential.

 Part 6 – Exam And Graduation